FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0001.md

 We re-designed HFCL to make this library can be ported easily to other host operating system, for example, Windows or macOS.

-Indeed, Hybrid Engine is developed on HFCL.
+Indeed, Hybrid Engine is developed based on HFCL.